 For verifying the fingerprint of an SSH server (host), it is recommended that you refer to the fingerprint recorded when generating the keys on the SSH server.
-For additional information on verifying fingerprints for Solaris-based and Linux-based SSH servers, see "Fingerprint Verification in SSH Sessions Warning Banner" in the Securing Protocols with SSH manual.
-[Fingerprint Verification in SSH Session Warning Banner](#).
+For additional information on verifying fingerprints for Solaris-based and Linux-based SSH servers, see: [Fingerprint Verification in SSH Session Warning Banner on page 82](#)

-- 7 Perform one of the following actions:
+7 Perform one of the following actions:

-- If you launched the SSH session only for testing secure mode and adding the SSH server to the known hosts list on the Windows device, you can close the SSH window.

-- If you launched the SSH sessions for additional reasons, proceed with the interactive session.
+- If you launched the SSH session only for testing secure mode and adding the SSH server to the known hosts list on the Windows device, you can close the SSH window. - If you launched the SSH sessions for additional reasons, proceed with the interactive session.
 Log in to the SSH server device, if prompted.